isaiapedro/to-do-app/README.md

 The project is a list of items, where new items can be added, removed and edited.
 Besides that, a simple filter was implemented that shows specific portions of the data based on state (marked, unmarked and all items).

-Besides the Docker implementation, this project helped me to understand basic Angular concepts, such as Components, Interface, interpolation, input and output decorators, @for and @if statements in template file, get, add and remove functions in typescript.
+This project helped me to understand basic Angular concepts, such as Components, Interface, interpolation, input and output decorators, @for and @if statements in template file, get, add and remove functions in typescript.